ImperialCollegeLondon/coli-whole-cell-coarse-grained-model/README.md

 The folder `experimental-data` contains data from the following studies: `Scott et al., 2010`, `Basan et al., 2015` and `Si et al., 2017`.

-The folder `figures-scripts` contains the `matlab` scripts that does the model fitting and simulation (fitted parameters are stored in the folder `results-data`, and simulation data to use in figures are stored in the folder `figures-data`).
+The folder `scripts` contains the `matlab` scripts that does the model fitting and simulation (fitted parameters are stored in the folder `results-data`, and simulation data to use in figures are stored in the folder `figures-data`).

 The folder `figure-plotting` contains the `matlab` scripts that generate the figures plots.
 They don't do computations: just loading data, plotting it and styling it.